 What Is The Real Importance In Forgiving Others

-From this the Lord gave a concise answer, then He elaborated in detail on the importance of forgiving those who sin against us.
+From this the Lord gave a concise answer, then He elaborated in detail on the importance of forgiving others who sin against us.
 Dear reader, lay down your preconceived ideas regarding this subject and read on with an open heart and willingness to receive what the Bible plainly declares!
-Jesus' teaching on this particular subject, as in other areas, has been twisted and modified to appease people who have "itching ears" and sinful desires!
+Jesus' teaching on the seriousness of unforgiveness, as in other areas, has been twisted and modified to appease people who have "itching ears" and sinful desires!
 Don't let yourself be deceived by anyone regarding the importance of forgiving others who sin against YOU.
 This Bible teaching will primarily focus in upon two key times the Lord touched on this subject (Mt.
 6:14,15 and Mt.
 18:21-35).

 FIND OUT NOW: Could Thoughts of Unforgiveness, Bitterness and Revenge Be From The Devil To Destroy Your Salvation?